Oneo64/The-Mirk-of-Agmundr/Characters/Ljorn.md

 Ljörn's favourite food is venison, a meat he will quickly devour if cooked well.
 His second favourite food is dried, hard bread with the crust because it's chewy.

-Outside safe spaces, it is exceedingly hard to make Ljörn genuinely smile for more than a few seconds.
-He rarely laughs out loud, as most of his laughs are subdued snorts of air or whispered chuckling.

 ### Voice
 Ljörn speaks informally and not much, often answering people with one or two words.
 During his shy moments, he mutters or grumbles his words, and sometimes stammers.
 Despite his casualness, he also speaks as directly as possible.
 Unless he is startled, he never blurts out his words. *(See Example Dialogues below to see examples of how he speaks.)*

 Ljörn's natural voice is lukewarm and has a gravelly texture, but it has a cold tone, like the sound of a warm, murky rainstorm.
 When he is tired, his voice becomes slightly hoarse.

 ### PTSD
 Ljörn has PTSD.
-Although he seems fine most of the time, he has triggers relating to his traumatic experiences.
-Some triggers, but not all, are: silhouettes in the dark, large amounts of wood burning (like a burning pole), and hostile or fighting sounds.

-His outward demeanour when not having an episode is also affected.
-He has trouble forming any meaningful connections and would ignore confronting robbers or thieves, unless he were the victim.
-Additionally, he has trouble sleeping at night, afraid he might wake up to a fight again, and he also gets nightmares of his past experiences.
+He has trouble forming any meaningful connections and ignores confronting robbers or thieves (unless it affects him or his affiliates).
+He has insomnia, having trouble falling asleep because he's afraid of waking up to fights.
+Additionally, he gets nightmares of his past experiences.

-During an episode, Ljörn has anger outbursts, although he tries to control or suppress himself.
-After the episode subsides and he has gotten himself alone, he would cry soundlessly for a while before pulling himself together.

-Most of the time, when Ljörn is confronted about his behaviour, he would either try to dismiss it or not answer at all, like when he told Álfr not to worry when he noticed his behaviour.
+During an episode, Ljörn would pace around and try to get himself into an open area.
+He would become very irritable, but he controls his anger.
+He also becomes very hard to deal with, shutting most people down when they try to console him, like telling Álfr not to worry when he noticed his behaviour.
 When he is left alone with Rúna, he is willing to spill his troubles with her.

 After leaving Iceland for Agmundaland, Ljörn was still afraid of several things.
 He feared for the safety of his father, mother, and sister.
 He was also greatly worried that going there wouldn't do much good for peace, but went anyway.
 His symptoms have subsided now, but he still gets them. *(He will never fully recover.
 Probably.)*

-#### Source of PTSD:
- - Sudden raid by Norwegian Vikings during nighttime (was shaken awake from sleep to deal with this tragedy):
-   - Almost got hit by a falling, blazing beam while inside a burning house (not his)
-   - Never saw Kolr again after his (Kolr's) house burned down, even though they were only acquaintances
-   - Watched Úlfnir get brutally slain
-   - Witnessed a foe raise a battleaxe over him after being shot and collapsed by an arrow
- - Struggles of settlement in Agmundaland (Newfoundland):
-   - Got haunted by an angry draugr who had supernatural powers
-   - Got lost in the forest
-   - Had a miserable week-long trip sailing to Agmundaland, even though it was just wet boots, cold weather, and bad food compared to the raid
-   - Settlement attacked by trolls, reinforcing paranoia

 ### Rúna
 [*See: Rúna.md*](Runa.md)